veillette/hands-on/content/Chapter5.md

 5. **Consider experimental precision**: Begin with a target precision level for your final result.
 This guides your measurement method selection.
 A request to "measure g using a pendulum" is meaningless without specifying whether you need 10% precision (achievable with simple equipment in minutes) or 0.01% precision (requiring sophisticated apparatus and days of work).

    With a clear precision goal—say, measuring $g$ within 2%—you can work backward to determine requirements for each component measurement.
-For a pendulum experiment, if you need $g$ within 2%, you might aim for uncertainties in length ($ℓ$) and period-squared ($T^2$) below 1% each.
+For a pendulum experiment, if you need $g$ within 2%, you might aim for uncertainties in length ($\ell$) and period-squared ($T^2$) below 1% each.

    If you can measure length with ±1mm uncertainty, the minimum acceptable length measurement would be:
    $$\frac{0.001 \text{m}}{\ell} = 0.01$$